 - how they are following the measures set out in this guidance

-Private providers should understand what legislation and regulations they will need to follow, including around data protection and patient confidentiality, and how they will meet these as required.
+Private providers should understand what legislation and regulations they will need to follow, including around data protection, patient confidentiality, mandatory reporting to Public Health England (PHE) in accordance with public health legislation and how they will meet these as required.